 By Nick Gier

-Trump boats about the nation’s economic recovery, but during his first year the economy grew only 2.3 percent.
+Trump boasts about the nation’s economic recovery, but during his first year the economy grew only 2.3 percent.
 The average for Obama, as he brought the nation out of the Great Recession, was 2.2 percent.

 In 2017 growth for those countries on the Euro currency was higher at 2.4 percent with the Czech Republic, the Netherlands, and Spain recording 3.5, 3.2, and 3.1 percent respectively.